RuleML/deliberation-ruleml/README.md

  This repository contains:
 * schemas in Relax NG and XSD for Deliberation RuleML Version 1.02
 * XSLT stylesheets to normalize Deliberation RuleML Version 1.02
-* schemas for the MYNG modular design pattern
+* schemas for the MYNG 1.02 modular design pattern
-* example RuleML files
+* example RuleML 1.02 files
-* PHP scripts for MYNG
+* PHP scripts for MYNG 1.02
-* NVDL scripts for MYNG
+* NVDL scripts for MYNG 1.02
+* bash scripts for building the RuleML 1.02 release

 Prerequisites
 -------------